ArtemChebotko/graph-roadshow/README.md

 - `notebooks/Hands-On_Lab_on_Gremlin_Graph_Traversals_with_answers.studio-nb.tar` is a hands-on notebook with Gremlin examples,  problems and solutions that can be imported into DataStax Studio 6.8.

 ## All-Inclusive Container for Docker
-By provisioning this container, you can get a running environment complete with DataStax Graph 6.8, DataStax Studio 6.8, data set, and notebooks. *Coming soon*
+By provisioning this container, you can get a running environment complete with DataStax Graph 6.8, DataStax Studio 6.8, data set, and notebooks. *Coming soon*.

-## Environment Requirements for Your Own Deployment
+## Requirements for Your Own Deployment

 At the Workshop, we used DataStax Graph 6.8 and DataStax Studio 6.8 that are available at [DataStax Labs](https://downloads.datastax.com/#labs).